Gosaisnehal/Book-Store/README.md

 To Clone:
 `git clone https://github.com/Gosaisnehal/Book-Store
 - Once cloned, you will need to modify connection string in the app.config to drirect the application to your database
-- You will also need to populate your database with seed data of your choice or you can add the data present below.\
+- You will also need to populate your database with seed data of your choice .